STARS II Program

 • Group Activities designed to increase the feeling of community and support among the STARS II junior and senior scholars

-• Funding support to present at conferences. *Requests for funding must be made 3 months prior to the actual conference date(s) by submitting a CONFERENCE - TRAVEL REQUEST FORM to donalee.slater@yale.edu.
+• Funding support to present at conferences.
+Funding is available to STARS II students to present research data (from research conducted at Yale with a Yale PI/lab) at one national or international science conference. *Requests for funding must be made 3 months prior to the actual conference date(s) by submitting a CONFERENCE - TRAVEL REQUEST FORM to donalee.slater@yale.edu.
 Please read the Conference Travel Policy before submitting your request.

 Application Information

-Marina Carlson Marina is from Manteca, CA and completed her Bachelor’s Degree in Biochemistry at CSU Fresno.
-She came to Yale for her PhD and is currently a third year student in the Interdepartmental Neuroscience Program.
+Marina Carlson is from Manteca, CA and completed her Bachelor’s Degree in Biochemistry at CSU Fresno.
+She came to Yale for her PhD and is going into her 6th year this fall in the Interdepartmental Neuroscience Program.
 She loves working with Zebrafish in the lab studying the neurodevelopmental impacts of high-confidence Autism risk genes.
 After Yale, she plans to teach at a small university where she can continue mentoring students interested in STEM, and potentially write or edit for the academic press in scientific journals such as Cell and Nature.
 Feel free to reach out to her at marina.carlson@yale.

 STARS II Senior Graduation Luncheon May 21, 2023